Burning Mouth Syndrome

 I believe that during the gum procedure, her head was extended and her mouth was held open for over an hour which of course stretched her temporomandibular and upper cervical ligaments.
 This led to stimulation of the trigeminocervical nucleus in the cervical spinal cord, giving a burning mouth sensation.
 She had a double whammy, stimulus from the cervical and trigeminal nerves.
 Fortunately, after five Prolotherapy sessions to her jaw and neck, the patient reported the situation was resolving.

-If this article has helped you understand the connection betweeb, get help and information from our specialists
+If this article has helped you understand the connection between cervical spine instability and burning mouth syndrome, get help and information from our Caring Medical FLorida office.

 1 Mitsikostas DD, Ljubisavljevic S, Deligianni CI.
 Refractory burning mouth syndrome: clinical and paraclinical evaluation, comorbidities, treatment and outcome.
 The Journal of Headache and Pain.
 2017 Dec 1;18(1):40.
 [Google Scholar]